Disease Guide ·Diabetes ·2026

 Cost vs Deductible

-At $1,000-$3,000/year, diabetes management easily exceeds annual deductibles.
-Insulin, monitoring supplies, prescription diet, and regular vet checks add up month after month.
-Add a DKA emergency at $1,500-$5,000 and insurance becomes essential.
-This is one of the most financially impactful chronic conditions.
+At $1,000-$3,000/year, diabetes exceeds annual deductibles.
+Insulin, supplies, diet, and vet checks accumulate.
+DKA emergencies cost $1,500-$5,000 - insurance essential.
+One of the most financially impactful chronic conditions.

 Red flag · Chronic condition